echoedinvoker/data-warehouse/5-build-blocks/34-database-keys-for-dw/memo.md

 ![Alt best practice: use surrogate key to relate data cross tables](pic/11.jpg)

+- Note that the point is to use the surrogate key to relate between different tables, not to say that every table must have a surrogate key.

 ![Alt surrogate key](pic/12.jpg)

 ![Alt surrogate key example](pic/13.jpg)

 ## **Whether to discard the natural key**

+> Since it is recommended to use surrogate key to do relate, does the natural key from the data source still need to stay in Data Warehouse?

 ![Alt data warehousing and natural keys](pic/14.jpg)